xapian/xapian/xapian-applications/omega/docs/overview.rst

   unoconv --listener &

-Then run omindex with options such as ``--filter=application/msword:'unoconv --stdout -f text'`` (you'll want one for each format which you want to extract text from with OpenOffice).
+Then run omindex with options such as ``--filter=application/msword,html:'unoconv --stdout -f html'`` (you'll want to repeat this for each format which you want to use OpenOffice on).

 If you know of a reliable filter which can extract text from a file format which might be of interest to others, please let us know so we can consider